-Research by [7] studies the application of blockchain technology in various smart domains.
+Research by (Bodkhe et al., 2020) studies the application of blockchain technology in various smart domains.
 It addresses challenges in Industry 4.0, and supports its arguments with case studies, indicating the potential and feasibility of blockchain for industry 4.0.
-The research study [16] discusses the potential integration of blockchain technology in Industry 4.0.
-It highlights the potential benefits of using blockchain in terms of security, privacy, data transparency, and identity protection, etc. Blockchain can introduce automation through smart contracts to various industrial fields within the industry 4.0 paradigm [12].
+The research study (Javaid et al., 2021) discusses the potential integration of blockchain technology in Industry 4.0.
+It emphasizes the potential benefits of using blockchain in terms of security, privacy, data transparency, and identity protection, etc. Blockchain can introduce automation through smart contracts to various industrial fields within the industry 4.0 paradigm (Fernandez-Carames & Fraga-Lamas, 2019).

-The research study [24] proposes an industrial blockchain-based product lifecycle management framework.
+The research study (Liu et al., 2019) proposes a blockchain-driven system for managing a product's entire lifecycle in the industrial sector.
 The proposed framework aims to address the challenges of data sharing and collaborating with other stakeholders in the product lifecycle.
-It uses smart contracts to automate transaction executions and alert services in the product lifecycle.
-Research by [27] discusses how blockchain can be used to support smart manufacturing applications.
-It proposes a middleware approach for utilizing blockchain services and capabilities to enable more secure, trustable, traceable, reliable, and autonomous smart manufacturing applications.
+It uses smart contracts to automate carrying out transactions and sending notifications throughout the product's life cycle.
+Research by (Mohamed & Al-Jaroodi, 2019) discusses how blockchain could be utilized to support intelligent manufacturing applications.
+It proposes a middleware method to make use of blockchain tools and functions, aiming to support smarter manufacturing that's safer, more dependable, transparent, consistent, and able to run on its own.

-A research study [22] highlights that there are many potential benefits of blockchain technology for sustainable manufacturing.
-However, there are a number of challenges that need to be addressed.
-For example, the study indicates that the blockchain technology is not suitable for all sustainable manufacturing modes.
-It is important to consider the costs and benefits of implementing blockchain carefully before making a decision.
-It also emphasizes to ensure that blockchain-empowered sustainable manufacturing systems are achieving the desired energysaving and energy-conserving benefits.
-Therefore, it can be concluded that blockchainempowered transformation of sustainable manufacturing still has several challenges to overcome.
+A research study (Leng et al., 2020) highlights that there are many potential benefits of blockchain technology for sustainable manufacturing.
+However, there are a number of obstacles that need to be addressed.
+For example, the study indicates that the blockchain technology is not proper for all sustainable manufacturing modes.
+It is crucial to consider the costs and benefits of implementing blockchain carefully before making a decision.
+It also emphasizes to ensure that blockchain-empowered sustainable manufacturing systems are achieving the desired energy-saving and energy-conserving benefits.
+Therefore, it can be concluded that blockchain-empowered transformation of sustainable manufacturing yet has several challenges to overcome.

-The research study [28] describes the blockchain technology's potential of playing a transformative role in Industry 4.0.
+The research study (Mushtaq & Haq, 2019) describes the blockchain technology's potential of playing a transformative role in Industry 4.0.
 The applications of blockchain can include from such as product counterfeiting, maintenance, and IP theft to improved efficiency, reduced costs, and increased flexibility in Industry 4.0.
-A research study [17] discusses the potential of applying blockchain technology in food supply chain by improving traceability, trust, and accountability.
+A research study (Kayikci et al., 2020) discusses the potential of applying blockchain technology in food supply chain by improving traceability, trust, and accountability.
 Blockchain can be used to track food products from farm to fork.
 It can be helpful in ensuring that consumers receive the right quality of food and that food loss is minimized.
-A research study [4] develops a model of how blockchain technology and relational social capital can be used to enhance buyers' innovation potential in industry 4.0.
+A research study (Benzidia et al., 2021) develops a model of how blockchain technology and relational social capital can be used to enhance buyers' innovation potential in industry 4.0.
 It identifies that blockchain can help buyers to exploit their internal capabilities and achieve their innovation targets.
-However, the managers and sponsors should consider investing in technologies and collaborative platforms to facilitate the implementation of smart technologies in industry 4.0.
+However, the managers and sponsors should consider investing in tools and collaborative frameworks to enable the implementation of smart technologies in industry 4.0.